How to achieve more by doing less?

 Below are 3 simple Excel Pareto tutorials showing how you can apply the 80/20 Principle in Microsoft Excel in a few clicks:

-If you prefer building a Pareto Chart in Google Sheet, this tutorial explains to you how to build a Pareto Chart in Google Sheets in a very scalable manner
+If you prefer building a Pareto Chart in Google Sheet, this tutorial explains to you how to build a Pareto Chart in Google Sheets in a very scalable manner.
+Alternatively, you can download a free Google Sheets Pareto chart template here.

 The 80/20 Principle: Theory, Examples and Tutorials